 Because many Peterbald cats are hairless, sunburn, sensitivity to hot and cold weather, and other skin issues are potential concerns.
 Their delicate skin can also be easily injured, such as when playing with a cat companion or roughhousing with children.

 Diet and Nutrition

 The good news is that, also due to their lack of fur, Peterbalds typically have a faster metabolism than cats with full coats, which means that they have healthy appetites; their high metabolism also helps them heal faster than fully-coated kitties when it comes to wounds or scratches.

-Highly sensitive to hot/cold
+Highly sensitive to temperature extremes

 Susceptible to injury

 More Cat Breeds and Further Research

 If you’re interested in similar breeds, check out: